opensearch-project/documentation-website/_api-reference/cat/cat-health.md

 ---
 layout: default
-title: cat health
+title: CAT health
 parent: CAT API

 nav_order: 20
 has_children: false
 ---

-# cat health
+# CAT health
 Introduced 1.0
 {: .label .label-purple }

-The cat health operation lists the status of the cluster, how long the cluster has been up, the number of nodes, and other useful information that helps you analyze the health of your cluster.
+The CAT health operation lists the status of the cluster, how long the cluster has been up, the number of nodes, and other useful information that helps you analyze the health of your cluster.

 ## Example